-As you know, the Texas Rail Road Commission has announced they are going to begin limiting pressure and volume allowances on salt water disposal wells and more restrictions are going to come.
+As you know, the Texas Rail Road Commission (TXRRC) has announced they are going to begin limiting pressure and volume allowances on salt water disposal wells even more than they already do.
+Inevitably, more restrictions are going to come.

 But, why do regulators care and why do they establish a limitation on salt water disposal volume and pressure (i.e. allowance)?

-Well, the subsurface zones the water is injected into is finite and the availability of capacity in these zones only recharge at a certain rate.
+The subsurface zones the water is injected into is finite and the availability of capacity in these zones only recharge at a certain rate.
 Because these zones are available to anyone who can drill a hole into the ground, the government sets limits to ensure that the injection of produced water is sustainable and not overburdened by one individual or company.
-There are several other reasons that we will discuss further into the article.

 So what is a “pressure and volume allowance” in the first place?